givemepower8/Phaser3Practices/docs/COC.md

 ### Lighting

+As it takes 2 housing space, it's only useful in earlier town hall levels, for examples, in TH 8 air strategy, players use 2 level 5 lighting to take down one air defence.
+As the HP of building increases a lot in TH11, 12, it usually takes 3 or more spells to take down one building.

-Radius 2 tiles, Random Radius,3.5 tiles, Number of Strikes 6, Time Between Strikes 0.4, Housing Space 2, Brewing Time 6 minutes, Spell Factory Level Required 1
+Radius 2 tiles, Random Radius 3.5 tiles, Number of Strikes 6, Time Between Strikes 0.4, Housing Space 2, Brewing Time 6 minutes, Spell Factory Level Required 1

 | Level | Total Damage | Damage per Strike | Cost   | Research Cost | Research Time | Laboratory |
 | ----- | ------------ | ----------------- | ------ | ------------- | ------------- | ---------- |